Shark Feeding Dive & Shark Interactive Dive

 As is written in the PADI dive manual, do not touch or tease marine creatures as you may harm them or they may harm you.
 DO NOT attempt to touch or pet the sharks as this can trigger aggressive behavior.
 During the feeding maintain the feeding position with your arms crossed over your chest, once the feeding is over, using good buoyancy control swim with your arms across your chest and move slowly, especially when the sharks are nearby.
 Never waive your arms or swim at a rapid pace or exhibit panic type behavior, this will trigger aggressive behavior by the sharks.

-For dive 2, we will be diving the Xmas Tree Pinnacle, the sharks will come and enjoy the dive with us, same rules apply as on dive one except you will be swimming or floating most of the time.
+For dive 2, we will be diving the Pinnacle at Shark City or one of our other shallower shark sites, the sharks will come and enjoy the dive with us, same rules apply as on dive one except you will be swimming or floating most of the time.
 Good buoyancy control is critical for these dives, slower you go the closer the sharks will come to the divers.